-As Maryland personal injury specialists handling automobile and commercial trucking accidents, the professional legal team at the law offices of Lebowitz & Mzhen, LLC, recognizes the profound and life-changing events that can befall those innocent victims of traffic-related car, truck and motorcycle collisions.
+As Maryland personal injury specialists handling automobile and commercial trucking accidents, the professional legal team at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, recognizes the profound and life-changing events that can befall those innocent victims of traffic-related car, truck and motorcycle collisions.
 Having represented numerous individuals who have been hurt or severely injured in roadway wrecks throughout our state, we have seen the terrible results of many highway, interstate and beltway incidents.

 Sadly, even with the most advanced passenger safety technology on today’s cars, trucks, minivan and sport utility vehicles, the chances of serious bodily injury still are quite high for some unlucky victims of Maryland automobile collisions.
 Drivers, as well as passengers, can be critically injured or even killed given the right circumstances.
 From broken bones and compound fractures to internal injuries, spinal cord damage and closed-head trauma, there is seemingly no end to the variety of injuries that occupants of a motor vehicle can experience in passenger car, commercial truck and mass transit accidents.